Home Aviation Repositioning & Deadhead Fees

 Inflated positioning times

-A broker quotes 90 minutes of positioning when the actual aircraft is only 45 minutes from your departure airport.
-The difference is broker margin.
-Verify likely aircraft base before accepting positioning estimates; ask which operator and which tail number specifically.
+A broker quotes 90 minutes of positioning when the aircraft is 45 minutes from your departure airport.
+The difference is margin.
+Verify the likely base and ask which operator and tail number specifically.

 Watch for

-Some brokers quote a base hourly rate for billed flight time but a higher rate for positioning legs.
-There is no operational reason for this; the aircraft costs the same per hour to operate either way.
-A positioning rate above the billed rate indicates broker markup added to positioning.
+Some brokers charge a base rate for billed flight time but a higher rate for positioning legs.
+There is no operational reason — the aircraft costs the same per hour either way.
+A higher positioning rate is markup.
+See charter broker markups and fees 2026.

 Good sign